Fanderson’s ‘The Secret Service’ annual from 2021

 March 4th, 2022

-I have posted a lot of my ‘what if’ Airfix kit box tops on the web, and the Gerry Anderson themed ones caught the attention of the people at Fanderson, the official Gerry & Sylvia Anderson appreciation Society.
+I have posted a lot of my ‘what if’ Airfix kit box tops on the web, and the Gerry Anderson themed ones caught the attention of the people at Fanderson, the official Gerry & Sylvia Anderson Appreciation Society.
 I was contacted by them and asked to contribute to their newest venture – an annual for the little-known TV series ‘The Secret Service.’

-The premise of the innocuous priest seems to be quite often negated by the use of ‘Unwinese’.
-So, when speeding to intercept escaping bad guys, the Priest would be stopped by the Police, but instead of the writers providing a solution based on the Priest persona, as would often happen in ‘Joe 90’, where the top baddie of the week would laugh off ‘the threat of a 9-year-old boy collonnel’.
+The premise of the innocuous priest seems to be quite often negated by the use of ‘Unwinese’ - a humourous of Stanly Unwin where he speaks gobbledygook with enough real words, or words that sounded mostly like real words, thrown in.
+Apparently Gerry Anderson was so taken with the act, that he crafted the show and the characters around him.
+So, for example, when speeding to intercept escaping bad guys, the Priest would be stopped by the Police, but instead of the writers providing a solution based on the Priest persona, as would often happen in ‘Joe 90’, where the top baddie of the week would laugh off ‘the threat of a 9-year-old boy collonnel’.
 Instead, we are treated to a monologue of Father Unwin’s humorous ‘Unwinese’, which soon has the policemen befuddled and he allows Father Unwin to carry on with his business.

 ‘The Secret Service’ was cancelled before the series had run its course and the thirteen episodes have had extremely limited showings on TV.
 But it is now available on DVD and is getting some attention and recognition… albeit from mostly curious viewers.
 It is certainly unique.
 And it is a Gerry Anderson production, so it has that inherent appeal and craftsmanship that connect it with the likes of ‘Thunderbirds,’ ‘Captain Scarlet’ and ‘Joe 90’.

-As the show was not a success it did not have an Annual as the other shows did.
+As the show was not a success it did not have an Annual or TV21 tie-in as the other shows did.
 So Fanderson decided to create one, in the style of the day that would sit alongside the official annuals for the other programmes.
 And I will say they have done a really wonderful job with it.
 My assignment was to design and paint suitable End Papers – the 2-page artwork inside the front and back cover.
-I came up with a diamond pattern of the windows of his cottage as a pattern and put a vignette from the show, or something inspired by these adventures as well as his ‘day job’ as a Priest, into each panel.
+I came up with a diamond pattern of the stained galss windows of his cottage as a pattern and put a vignette from the show, or something inspired by these adventures as well as his ‘day job’ as a Priest, into each panel.
 The pattern is broken up in order to feature Father Unwin, Matthew, the Suitcase and Gabriel – Father Unwin’s bright yellow Model T Ford.
 I put in some Easter Eggs which I would be happy to reveal for anyone who is interested, I left some of the panels along the border as empty colours and used hues that seemed fitting to the time period 1969 / 1970.
 It was a fun assignment.
 Quiet challenging to find the balance making it enticing to the reader and capture the flavour of the show.

 I am very grateful to Nick Williams at Fanderson for the opportunity.